logdna/logdna-agent-v2/docs/KUBERNETES.md

 logdna-agent-hcvhn   1/1     Running   0          10s
 ```

 > :warning:  By default the agent will run as root.
 To run the agent as a non-root user, refer to the section [Run as Non-Root](#run-as-non-root) below.

+__NOTE__ The agent provides a "stateful" or persistent set of files that is available for reference whenever the agent is restarted; this allows for a configurable `lookback` option.
+For details, refer to our documentation about [Configuring Lookback](README.md/#configuring-lookback).
+To maintain backward compatibility, our default YAML file for Kubernetes environments uses a configuration value of `smallfiles`.
+However, if you create your own YAML file, the default `lookback` setting will be `none` unless you configure your yaml to enable statefulness and explicitly set it to `smallfiles` or `start`.

 ## Upgrading